thenbrent/map-cap/readme.txt

 == Screenshots ==

 1. **Admin Map Cap Settings Page** - Site administrators can choose the custom post type capabilities for each role.
-The capabilities assigned in this screen recreate the post capabilities for the custom post type "Issues".
+The capabilities assigned in this screen recreate the post capabilities as well as allowing subscriber role to publish the custom post type "Auctions".

 == Changelog ==